votingworks/electionguard-kotlin-multiplatform/README.md

 [version 2.0.0](https://github.com/microsoft/electionguard/releases/download/v2.0/EG_Spec_2_0.pdf),
 available under an MIT-style open source [License](LICENSE).

-The GitHub repo is now hosted by VotingWorks.
+The GitHub repository is now hosted by [VotingWorks](https://github.com/votingworks/electionguard-kotlin-multiplatform.git).

 EKM can use both JSON and [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) for serialization.
 Protobuf is a binary format that takes roughly half the space of JSON for the same information.